 If you are looking for more in detail statistics and comparisons of web portals, there are many addresses on the web.
 The Open Directory Project holds an extensive list of portals (over 250 links) with short descriptions of their functionalities.
 Other in-depth statistics are provided by leading web traffic and usage measurement services such as Media Metrix, netScore, WebSideStory, Alexa, and Nielsen Netratings.

 A great number of analysts’ reports inquire the future development of portals.
 One of the most popular reports is the hype cycle of emerging technologies for 2000 released by the Gartner Group.
-The cycle is depicted in figure 3.

 The hype cycle covers information such as which emerging technologies should early adopters be examining for competitive advantage and how technology planners should identify the technologies and applications that will generate maximum benefit for the organization.
 Technologies at the peak of inflated expectations in this hype cycle include wireless Web/WAP, ASPs, and Webtops.